Amarok79/Amarok.Events/doc/Documentation.md

     A
     ...
     B1    (100 ms delayed)
     B2    (200 ms delayed)
     C

 Feels sequential, although it runs fully asynchronous due to the magic of *async* and *await*.

 Please note that there is still no additional threading involved.
 The thread calling **InvokeAsync()** still starts to execute the event handlers.
 The only special thing here is that **InvokeAsync()** awaits the completion of all those event handlers.

-If for example, all registered event handlers are async methods but don't await anything, then the entire event invocation would be processed in synchronous fashion.
-In fact, the library implementation has special optimizations in place for this specific scenario of async handler that don't await or that complete immediately.
+If for example, all registered event handlers are async methods but don't await anything, then the entire event invocation would be processed in a synchronous fashion.
+In fact, the library implementation has special optimizations in place for this specific scenario of async handlers that don't await or that complete immediately.

 ### InvokeAsync with Synchronous Event Handler